 Annual Floodplain Notification.
-Each year, in March, the City notifies all homeowners and residents living in a 100-year floodplain that their properties are subject to flooding and informs them of what steps they can take to protect their residences and families, including the purchase of flood insurance.
+Each year, in March, the City notifies all homeowners and residents living in a 100-year floodplain that their properties are subject to flooding

 Annual Repetitive Loss Area Notification.
-Residents in Repetitive Loss Area #35 are notified annually that their homes are in a Repetitive Loss Area, and are potentially subject to damage from overbank flooding on Fry Ditch No. 2.
+Residents in Repetitive Loss Area #58 are notified annually that their homes are in a Repetitive Loss Area, and are potentially subject to damage from overbank flooding on Fry Ditch No. 2.